sebastian-mora/ruse_website/blogs/private-link/index.md

 }

-Inside the module:

-The primary lift comes from only two resources
+Inside the module for the Private Link Service Endpoint there are two resources created that handle the primary lift of sharing the service.

 ```terraform